 - Optimize for local: People are using their phones to search the web more and more every day, and the chance is high that they are searching for something local.
 As a local business, you will want to do everything possible to help those people find you.

-As we mentioned previously, search ranking depends on so much more than having the right keywords in place.
+Next on our digital marketing checklist, as we mentioned previously, search ranking depends on so much more than having the right keywords in place.
 Everything from slow page load to broken links can impact your ranking.
-Do a regular audit on your website to ensure you're keeping up with best SEO practices by an SEO expert or qualified individual.
+Do regular SEO audits on your website to ensure you're keeping up with best SEO practices by an SEO expert or qualified individual.

 - Test your site for errors: Check that all your pages, buttons, and backlinks are working properly.